One-Time #Resistance Hero Rod Rosenstein Was Trump’s Leak-Hunter-in-Chief

 The truth is that, quietly, he took on Trump’s foes.

-That pace may be driven at least in part by a perceived increase in high profile leaks.
-Russian meddling in the 2016 election and suspicions about the Trump campaign’s relationship with Moscow prompted a number of high profile intelligence leaks since the new administration came into office, including the revelation early in Trump’s tenure that the intelligence community had secretly intercepted Michael Flynn’s conversations with then-Russian Ambassador Sergey Kislyak.
+That pace may be driven at least in part by a perceived increase in high-profile leaks.
+Russian meddling in the 2016 election and suspicions about the Trump campaign’s relationship with Moscow prompted a number of intelligence leaks since the new administration came into office, including the revelation early in Trump’s tenure that the intelligence community had secretly intercepted Michael Flynn’s conversations with then-Russian Ambassador Sergey Kislyak.

-Trump also responded to those leaks by turning on America’s permanent national security establishment—the so-called “Deep State.”
+Trump also responded to those leaks by turning on America’s permanent national-security establishment—which he dubbed the “deep state.”
 He accused the intelligence agencies of trying to foment a coup against him by releasing embarrassing information about communications between his team and Russian nationals.
 Ironically, Rosenstein flirted with something like a coup attempt: The New York Times broke the news that he discussed using the 25th Amendment, a little-known constitutional provision, to oust the president shortly after Trump fired then-FBI Director Jim Comey.
 Rosenstein’s allies anonymously maintain he was joking, but others—including then-top FBI lawyer Lisa Page—took him seriously.
-Regardless, Rosenstein ultimately encouraged the prosecutions that resulted in the incarceration of multiple members of the “Deep State.”
+Regardless, Rosenstein ultimately encouraged the prosecutions that resulted in the incarceration of multiple members of the “deep state.”

 Rosenstein took that to heart, according to Laufman, whose role included overseeing leak cases.